montyanderson/kavy/README.md

 ## What makes Kavy different from Redis?

 * Binary protocol - speed is prioritised here, rather than compatibility
-* Static hash table with a fixed amount of buckets
+* Static hash table with a fixed amount of buckets (1024^2 by default, which takes up only 8MB on a 64-bit system)
 * Literally only two features - `set` and `get`

 ## What's the performance like?